Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 If you decided against DisneySea, I want to tell you that Nikko and Hakone were some of my favorite places in all of Japan, so I’m telling you NOT to go there on a day trip unless you absolutely have to.

-Without a doubt, these two place deserve 2 full days of your time, not a measly few hours.
 Nikko is a postcard come to life and Hakone is Mt.
 Fuji!
 But also pirate boats, pagodas and smelly volcanic landscapes.
 I wrote a separate 2-day itinerary for Nikko and another 2-day itinerary for Hakone, so check those out if you’re trying to see them properly.
-Both Nikko and Hakone are 1.5 – 2 hours away from Tokyo.

-The vibe in Kamaruka is a mix of spiritual tranquility and seaside relaxation.
-I steer clear of hippie towns, but Kamakura manages to stay more in surfer dude territory and less in obnoxious tie dye and crystals land.
 The biggest attraction, literally, is the Great Buddha, one of the largest bronze buddha statues in Japan.
 You can also visit shrines like Hasedera, set against a backdrop of lush greenery.
 Or get lost in the bamboo groves of Hokokuji (and compare them to those of the more famous Arashiyama Bamboo Forest), or just hang by the beach.

-Tokyo FAQ 3: Is 3 days enough for Tokyo?
+Is 3 days enough for visiting Tokyo?

-Three days is too much for Tokyo!
-There are so many other places in Japan that deserve your attention more than Tokyo—Kyoto, Nara, Hakone, and Nikko just to name a few.
+I think three days in Tokyo is more than you need if you’re just trying to see the city’s highlights!
+There are so many other places in Japan that deserve your attention more than Tokyo—KyotoNaraHakone, and Nikko just to name a few.
 I know it’s hard to believe because Tokyo is supposed to be the bee’s knees, but it fell very short of my expectations.
-It’s just a big, busy city with not much to do.
-After a day of two, you’ve seen all there is to see in Tokyo and should hightail it out of there.

 Nikko National Park in Japan